Undocumented Immigrant Juan Quintero Says He Worked Directly For Eric Trump At The Trump Organization

 In an interview with The Washington Post, Quintero revealed that he had text message exchanges with Eric Trump, the executive vice president at the Trump Organization, though it was not clear if Eric was aware of his status as an undocumented immigrant.
 Quintero is now the second undocumented immigrant to come forward and say they worked directly for Eric Trump.

-The Trump Organization had come under fire for its hiring of undocumented immigrants mostly in service jobs throughout its company, all while Donald Trump railed against the dangers of illegal immigration.
-The company for years did not use the federal E-Verify program that checks employment eligibility for prospective hires and reportedly helped undocumented immigrants obtain documents that allowed them to work, all while living in the United States illegally.
+The Trump Organization had come under fire for its hiring of undocumented immigrants — mostly in service jobs throughout its company — all while Donald Trump railed against the dangers of illegal immigration.
+The company reportedly did not use the federal E-Verify program, one that checks employment eligibility for prospective hires.
+The company also allegedly helped undocumented immigrants obtain documents that allowed them to work, all while living in the United States illegally.

-As The Hill reported, Quintero was fired along with close to a dozen other employees who were undocumented immigrants after a group of former employees at the Trump Bedminster property in New Jersey — a popular summer destination for the president on weekend getaways from the White House — revealed that the Trump Organization helped them skirt immigration laws and keep employment.
+As The Hill reported, Quintero was fired — along with close to a dozen other employees who were undocumented immigrants — after a group of former employees at the Trump Bedminster property in New Jersey, a popular summer destination for the president on weekend getaways from the White House, revealed that the Trump Organization helped them skirt immigration laws.

 Juan Quintero, living in the U.S. illegally, personally texted with Eric Trump about his work at the Trump sons' hunting lodge.
 When he couldn't produce a social security number to get an ATM card, he was given an ATM card to use in someone else's name. https://t.co/8lMJ7xsa04